HomeDev GuideAPI Reference

 Optimizely Content Management System (CMS) provides a flexible and granular user/role-based authorization security model, which reflects best practice approaches widely employed by enterprise-level platforms.
 Individual access can be controlled through Optimizely's standard authentication and authorization mechanisms.

-User and role permissions can be enforced to any section of the website, and also to all levels of content, including products, pages, and content blocks.
-It is also possible to secure standard CMS navigation and UI elements based on user/group permissions.
+User and role permissions can be enforced on any section of the website and on all levels of content, including products, pages, and content blocks.
+Securing standard CMS navigation and UI elements is also possible based on user/group permissions.

-Access to editing is administered by CMS admin users who can then define what groups are given access to editing.
-In addition to this, permissions can be associated with properties to ensure that only the allowed tabs and properties can be filled in by authors during the editing experience.
+Access to editing is administered by CMS admin users, who can then define what groups are given access to editing.

-Optimizely enables templates to be shared across sites including styles and branding if desired.
-Once created templates can be applied with permissions to only be visible to certain users/groups of the CMS.
+Optimizely enables templates to be shared across sites, including styles and branding if desired.
+When created, templates can be applied with permissions only to be visible to certain users/groups of the CMS.
 See Security.

 Checklist